A mathematical theory of imperfect communication: Energy efficiency considerations in multi-level coding: Development

-If $\NQ$ is the number of symbols in $\alphabetQ$ and there are $\nuQ$ degrees of freedom in its input, then \agent1 sees $(\NQ)^\nuQ$ possible code points in its output.
-The number of symbols in $\alphabetR$, $\NR$, might be some fraction of that, but the number of possible output code points seen by \agent2 would be $(\NR)^\nuR$.
-Thus as one travels along the chain, the number of possible symbol combinations will tend to increase by the power of the degrees of freedom at each step.
-The probability of any randomly chosen vector in the output space of \agent2 being a valid code point is:

-As one moves along a series of aggregators in a row, the numerator of this will tend to decrease in a linear fashion while the denominator will tend to increase exponentially.
-Each output space thus tends to be more sparsely populated with valid code points than its predecessor.

-It is not only important to distinguish between valid and invalid code points, but between erroneous code points that are ambiguous, and those that are clearly identifiable with a valid point.
-The ``distance'' of some code is the minimum distance between valid points in the code space.
-As a code space becomes more sparse, the distance of a code tends to increase.
-(We use ``tends to'' here because we consider all codes, not just well-designed ones.)
-In an $N$-dimensional code space with distance $d$, the volume of invalid code points that are closer to one or another valid point is related to the volume of a hypersphere in that space, $V\propto d^N$.

-Consider, however, the ambiguous points equidistant from two or more valid code points.
-Members of this set will be contained in a thin layer between the surfaces of those spheres.
-Thus the number of these points will be closer in proportion to the area of a hypersurface, $V\propto d^{N-1}$.
-A sparser code with large $d$ is thus proportionally less likely to have ambiguous code points than a code with a smaller $d$.

-Decoding is often described as a single step, but there are three processes involved, and we can abstract them to create a general framework within which to analyze multiple levels of communication.
-The first step for any agent in a network is to transform the input signal---the incoming vectors in the input vector space---into vectors in the output space.
-The second step is comparing these results with expectations in some fashion in order to detect errors.
-Conceptually, one can think of this as measuring the distance between those output vectors and members of the set of potentially valid outputs.
-This distance is typically the distortion measure in classic rate-distortion information theory.
-In practice, this step might involve comparing the output data with parity bits or Hamming data or data from some other FEC scheme, or it might be comparing output symbols with symbols from a dictionary available to the agent, or something else.
+Decoding is often described as a single step, but there are three processes involved, and we can abstract them to create a general framework within which to analyze energy use.
+The first step for any agent in a network is to transform the input signal into a hypothesized output signal, to transform a point in an input code space to a point in an output space.
+This treatment has little to say about that step, which we take as given.
+The second step is comparing the hypothesis with expectations in some fashion, in order to detect errors.
+Conceptually, one can think of this as measuring the distance between a hypothesized point in the output space and members of the set of potentially valid outputs, as might be done with the distortion measure of rate-distortion theory.
+In practice, this step might involve comparing the output data with parity bits or Hamming data or data from some other forward error-correction (FEC) scheme, or it might be comparing output symbols with symbols from a dictionary available to the agent, or a template, or even some entirely different technique.